 The history of British Salt began in 1919 with a salt manufacturing facility in Sandbach, Cheshire.
 The company built its existing plant in Middlewich in 1967.

-British Salt’s long heritage is important to the company as Tim Brown, business manager - Salt explains: “Staff are proud to be part of such a long-standing institution.
-The name is synonymous with quality, service, and reliability of supply, its three core brand drivers.’
+British Salt’s long heritage is important to the company as Tim Brown, business manager - Salt explains, “Staff are proud to be part of such a long-standing institution.
+The name is synonymous with quality, service, and reliability of supply, its three core brand drivers."

 British Salt is a respected brand in its home market.
 Despite the change in ownership the product name has been retained.
 Website (www.british-salt.co.uk), packaging and transport livery all still bear the trademark.
-Tim says: “The British Salt brand carries significant value with our customers and so retaining it makes business sense.
+Tim says, “The British Salt brand carries significant value with our customers and so retaining it makes business sense.
 While employees recognise that they are now part of a much larger entity, with all the benefits that brings, they also feel great pride in the good reputation of British Salt.”

 Key customers include many household names such as Kelloggs, Unilever and Premier Foods, the makers of Hovis, Mr Kipling and Oxo.

-Becoming part of the global Tata Chemicals group in early 2011 opened a new chapter in the history of the company.
+Becoming a part of the global Tata Chemicals group in early 2011 opened a new chapter in the history of the company.
 Great efforts were made to minimise the effects of uncertainty.